Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 When you take good care of the Swedish Flower Hen chicken and feed them an appropriate diet, they may start laying eggs as early as seventeen weeks.

-Additionally, these unique birds can lay between 150 to 200 eggs every year when you give them proper care and feed them the appropriate diet.
+Additionally, these unique birds can lay between 150 to 200 eggs yearly when you give them proper care and feed them the appropriate diet.
 Besides, with an appropriate diet, Swedish Flower Hens will produce hard-shelled eggs.

-Swedish Flower Hen eggs are always light beige to brown in color.
-When Swedish Flower Hen starts laying eggs, they will be small to medium in size and they will increase in size as time goes.
+Swedish Flower Hen eggs are always light beige to brown.
+When Swedish Flower Hen starts laying eggs, they will be small to medium in size and increase in size as time goes on.

-When you want your Swedish Flower Hen chicken eggs to increase to an extra-large size, you need to feed them properly and provide them with a safe area for nesting (chicken nesting boxes).
+When you want your Swedish Flower Hen chicken eggs to increase to an extra-large size, you need to feed them properly and provide a safe nest area (chicken nesting boxes).

-You may also place the eggs under any hen that is inclined to brood even if it is not a Swedish flower breed to get chicks.
-If you allow your Swedish Flower Hen to brood, only one-third of the hens will brood.
+You may also place the eggs under any hen inclined to brood even if it is not a Swedish flower breed to get chicks.
+Only one-third of the hens will brood if you allow your Swedish Flower Hen to brood.

 Also read: Top 7 Best Chicken Breeds That Lay White Eggs (with Images)

-Keepers of Swedish Flower Hens frequently consider them to be among the smartest and most interesting birds in the flock.
+Swedish Flower Hens keepers frequently consider them among the smartest and most interesting birds in the flock.
 They may learn to respond to commands and to follow their caretaker around.

 This chicken is also said to be rather non-aggressive.
-Swedish Flower Hen chicken will rarely get into confrontations with other birds, and it rarely pecks at humans.
+Swedish Flower Hen chickens rarely confront other birds and rarely peck at humans.

-These Swedish Flower Hens are friendly, but they also have a strong sense of independence.
-They appreciate human company but do not require it, maybe because of the way the breed was established.
+These Swedish Flower Hens are friendly but have a strong sense of independence.
+They appreciate human company but do not require it, maybe because of how the breed was established.
 These birds are great foragers and are very easy to care for.

-They can be left to fend for themselves to a significant extent.
-Swedish Flower Hens have a tranquil demeanor in addition to their welcoming demeanor.
+Swedish Flower Hens can be left to fend for themselves to a significant extent.
+They have a tranquil and welcoming demeanor.

 Disturbances, such as loud noises, do not easily agitate them.
-Besides, the Swedish Flower Hen chicken breed is hardy and tolerant to a wide range of temperatures.
+Besides, the Swedish Flower Hen chicken breed is hardy and tolerant to various temperatures.

-If you are keeping other birds in your home, then the chickens will be a great addition to your existing flock.
+If you keep other birds in your home, the chickens will be a great addition to your existing flock.

-Moreover, Swedish Flower Hen may be an excellent choice if you are a chicken enthusiast without much experience and you want to start to keep birds because of their calm, gentle and easy care.
+Moreover, the Swedish Flower Hen may be an excellent choice if you are a chicken enthusiast without much experience and want to start keeping birds because of their calm, gentle, and easy care.

 Further, despite Swedish Flower Hen chickens having a strong sense of dependence and fetching for themselves, they can also tolerate confinement.